 A monthly tax-exempt amount (TEA) is applied only to employment-related income of Lithuanian tax residents, as follows:

-Monthly TEA = 350 - 0.17 x (an individual’s employment-related income per month - one minimum monthly salary that was in force as of 1 January of the current tax year, i.e. 607 in 2020).
+- When an individuals‘ employment-related income per month does not exceed an amount of EUR 1,926, monthly TEA = 625 - 0.42 x (the individual’s employment-related income per month minus one minimum monthly salary that was in force as of 1 January of the current tax year, i.e. EUR 840 in 2023).

-- The TEA is proportionally reduced for larger amounts of income, and if income amounts to or exceeds EUR 2,666 per month, no TEA is applied.
+- The TEA is proportionally reduced for larger amounts of income, and, if income amounts to or exceeds EUR 2,864.22 per month, no TEA is applied.